What is the difference between a reservationless and a one-time conference?

 How do I put people in breakout groups?

 Click the "Create Breakouts" button on the left side of the interface.
 Select who you want to arrange into breakouts (select people, the whole room, or a combination of groups), then arrange them into breakouts of at least two.
 Click commit after reviewing the arrangement.
 Here’s our video tutorial on creating breakout groups.

-What is the difference between a regular breakout group and a private breakout?
+What is the difference between a regular breakout group, a private breakout and the Green Room?